 The public security plan also involves license plate readers and facial recognition, “powerful and effective,” says coalition spokesperson Marvin Rotrand of United Against Hate, “but also potentially invasive and threatening (to) citizens’ privacy and Charter rights.”

 Beis says he shares those concerns, but points out that there is already a network of more than 40 public surveillance cameras in the city keeping tabs on various locations like parks, playgrounds, and public squares.
 Granted, Beis jokes, the video quality they afford are not as good as those used by private homeowners.
 But the city is looking into upgrading their quality and adding more of them to the network.
-The point of the cameras, he says, is as a tool to prevent and solve crime, not to track people’s comings and goings.
+The point of the cameras, he says, is as a tool to prevent and solve crime, not to track people’s comings and goings. n